 Funds are provided to make improvements in established vouchered natural history collections for sustained, accurate, and efficient accessibility of the collection to the biological research community.
 Such improvements include, but are not limited to, securing and organizing specimens and related data and developing methods to improve specimen curation and collection management.
-Collections supported include those housing natural history specimens and their ancillary data such as preserved tissues, and/or other physical samples (e.g., DNA libraries and digital images).
-The CSBR Program encourages collections digitization activities that help to secure collections, and requires that the activities funded through this Program interface with the soon to be announced national Home Uniting Biocollections (HUB) established and supported by the Advancing Digitization of Biological Collections (ADBC) Program.
-The recent awards link on the ADBC website http://www.nsf.gov/funding/ppg\summ.jsp?pims\id=503559&org=&from\org=NSF will provide further details about the HUB award when available.
+Collections supported include those housing natural history specimens and their ancillary data such as preserved tissues and/or other physical samples (e.g., DNA libraries and digital images).
+The CSBR Program encourages digitization activities that help to secure collections and requires that the activities funded through CSBR interface with iDigBio.

-Voucher collections, such as those maintained by some academic departments, field stations, and marine laboratories may be eligible for funding if it is shown that use of the collections justify the investment, there is a long-term commitment to maintain the collections, and curatorial support is adequate.
+Voucher collections, such as those maintained by some academic departments, field stations, and marine laboratories may be eligible for funding if it is shown that use of the collections justifies the investment, there is a long-term commitment to maintain the collections, and curatorial support is adequate.
 CSBR-supported projects include those that deal with complete specimens of organisms, parts of organisms, or direct artifacts of organisms (e.g., recorded sounds, fossilized footprints).
 Also eligible are organism-based collections that maintain ancillary material documenting the environmental context of the primary organism (e.g., soil and water samples, temperature and precipitation records, specimen-based geographic information, field notes) or materials (e.g., frozen tissue, DNA) from which the genome can be determined.
 Such ancillary collections must be properly vouchered by specimens to be eligible.
 Single organism collections are not supported through this competitive area.
-Nor are projects to computerize card files of literature sources, observation records, or other library items eligible.
+Also ineligible for support are projects to computerize card files of literature sources, observation records, or other library items.
 Please note that NSF does not normally provide support for research with disease-related goals, including work on the etiology, diagnosis, or treatment of physical or mental disease, abnormality, or malfunction in human beings or animals, and therefore does not provide support for collections of materials used in these research areas.